hugocowan/image-viewer/README.md

 * Navigate to the project's root folder.

-* Type `yarn build`, hit enter.
+* Type `npm run build`, hit enter.
 Wait for the build to finish.

 * Type `tmux`, hit enter.